 I'm a big fan of the Fire Emblem games, so when I heard that there was an anime about Marth, I dropped everything and went to watch it.

-I then noticed it was a two episode OVA and I was pretty disappointed, but I'd still watch it for my love of Marth.
+I then noticed it was a two episode OVA and I was pretty disappointed, but I'd still watch it for my love of the series.

 Just like in the games, he meets warriors on his travels and recruits them on his adventure.

-The thing about this anime is while you may read that it's a completed OVA, it doesn't finish the Story.
+The thing about this anime-- While you may read that it's a completed OVA, it doesn't finish the Story.
 Not even close.
-I don't know if it was canceled, or they made a two episode, cliffhanging OVA to convince you to buy the game and finish the story, or what. e_e
+I don't know if it was canceled, or they made a two episode, cliffhanging OVA to convince you to buy the game and finish the story, or what, but it ends as if there were more episodes to come.

-While I liked it, I feel I only did because I already liked the characters.
+While I liked it, I feel I only did because I already liked the games.

 If I didn't know about Fire Emblem and just sat down to watch this, I can confidently say that I would think it sucked. read more